epsitec-sa/electrum-dev/README.md

 npm start
 ```

-It starts the watchers on `electrum` and `electrum-arc` in order to compile the `src/`
+It starts the watchers on `electrum` and `electrum-arc` in order to compile
-directory in `/lib` every time that a file is changed in `src/`.
+the `src/` directory in `/lib` every time that a file is changed in `src/`.

-And it starts the webpack hot reload for `electrum-starter-3`.
-When a `lib/` directory
+And it starts the webpack hot reload for `electrum-starter-3`: whenever a
-is changing in `electrum` or `electrum-arc`, the hot reload is triggered.
+`lib/` directory is changing in `electrum` or `electrum-arc`, the hot
+reload is triggered.

 ## Hack

-Change something in `electrum/src`, `electrum-arc/src` or `electrum-starter-3/src`;
+Changes in `electrum/src`, `electrum-arc/src` or `electrum-starter-3/src`
-everything should be hot reloaded.
+trigger a full hot reload.